Judge Parker: Artists

 Dallis, a psychiatrist who also created the comic strips Apartment 3-G and Rex Morgan, M.D., used the pen name "Paul Nichols" when writing the strip.
 Shortly before his death, he retired in 1990, turning over the scripting chores to his assistant Woody Wilson.

 The strip's first artist was Dan Heilman, who left in 1965 and was replaced by Harold LeDoux.
+Under LeDoux, the characters gradually (and gracefully) aged.
 LeDoux's last strip ran on May 28, 2006.

 Comic book artist Eduardo Barreto replaced him; his first strip appeared the following day.
 Barreto suffered a near-fatal injury in a car accident in Uruguay shortly afterwards and was unable to illustrate the strips for December 2006; as a result, Rex Morgan artist Graham Nolan did the strip for a week, and John Heebink took over the following week.
 Barreto resumed drawing the strip in January 2007.
 Barreto fell "gravely ill" from meningitis in early February 2010 and had to withdraw from drawing the strip for "the foreseeable future".
 Barreto's son Diego drew the strip for the week beginning February 8, 2010, with John Heebink stepping in again on February 15, 2010, for four weeks while Barreto recovered.

 Artist Mike Manley assumed the art duties permanently, beginning with the strip for March 15, 2010.
 Initially announced as another fill-in artist, Manley revealed on February 23, 2010, that he'd been given the ongoing assignment.
 The syndicate held a "two-man tryout", with Manley being offered the full-time job over Heebink after Manley turned in his second week of art for the strip.
 Following Woody Wilson's retirement, Francesco Marciuliano became writer as of August 22, 2016.
+Marciuliano has given the strip a darker tone.